zorinayu/RUBRIC/README.md

 ### Generator-agnostic usage

-Apply ADV on top of different generators with a unified CLI:
+Apply RUBRIC on top of different generators with a unified CLI:

 ```bash
 # Pattern